 You are here: Home Messages/News President General's Messages

-This month the words are spirituality and humanity.
+This month, the words are Intrepidness and Alertness.

 On September 20th 2016 the World Day of Prayer for Peace “Thirst for peace: faiths and cultures in dialogue” was held in Assisi.
 During this event Pope Francis in his address encourages us react to the “virus that paralyses, rendering us lethargic and insensitive, a disease that eats away at the very heart of religious fervour, giving rise to a new and deeply sad paganism: the paganism of indifference.
 We cannot remain indifferent.
 Today the world has a profound thirst for peace.
 In many countries, people are suffering due to wars which, though often forgotten, are always the cause of